GIScience/ohsome-quality-api/docs/development.md

 #### Asynchronous functions

-When writing tests for functions which are asynchronous (using the `async/await` pattern) such as the `preprocess` functions of indicator classes, those functions should be called as follows: `asyncio.run(indicator.preprocess())`.
+When writing tests for functions which are asynchronous (using the `async`/`await` pattern), such as the `preprocess` functions of indicator classes, these functions should be called as follows: `asyncio.run(indicator.preprocess())`.